 How is non-Hodgkin lymphoma staged?

 Once non-Hodgkin lymphoma is diagnosed, tests are done to determine the stage (extent of spread) of the disease.
-The treatment and prognosis (outlook) for a patient with non-Hodgkin lymphoma depend on both the exact type and the stage of the lymphoma.
+The treatment and prognosis (outlook) for a patient with non-Hodgkin lymphoma depend in part on the stage of the lymphoma.

 Tests used to gather information for staging include: